w3c/wai-tutorials/source/forms/grouping.html.erb.md

   - H85
 ---

-Grouping related form controls makes forms more understandable for all users.
-Group them both visually and within the code.
-Use the `<fieldset>` and `<legend>` elements to associate related form controls.
+Grouping related form controls makes forms more understandable for all users as related fields are easier to identify.
+Such Groups can be processed individually instead of processing the complete form at once.
+The grouping needs to be carried out visually and in the code, for example by using the `<fieldset>` and `<legend>` elements to associate related form controls.

 ## Associating related controls with `fieldset`
 {:.ap}